TetraVeda/abydos-tutorial/README.md

 python -m pip install -e ./
 # installs the vLEI-server binary to your Python bin directory.
 ```

+### My fork of Sally
+The [sally](https://github.com/kentbull/sally) component is a small credential handler wrapper on top of KERIpy.\
+You could think of it as a custom controller.\
+Make sure to download my fork at https://github.com/kentbull/sally.

+Sally depends on [KERIpy](#keripy) so all of KERIpy's dependencies must be installed including Rust and Libsodium.

+Do not use the [GLEIF-IT/sally](https://github.com/GLEIF-IT/sally) upstream repository unless you want to write your own customizations.

+If you end up writing a lot of customizations you may as well write your own custom controller from scratch using my fork and the GLEIF-IT sally as inspiration.

 ## Troubleshooting
 ### Seeing the keri/cf/main directory created